 Our goal when you begin is to make you a good investigator, to also help you get good at protection of the Secretary of State and dignitaries, but also give you temporary duty opportunities in our embassies in conflict overseas.
 In my first two years, I think I had the opportunity to do three or four temporary duty travels all over the place.
 The goal is to give you just a taste of the experiences that you will have.
 If you run a secretary’s detail, you have the honor of just going to almost every country there is.
 But I’ve traveled all over the world; and if you like to travel, it is definitely the agency for you.

 How to Join the Diplomatic Security Service

 To join the Diplomatic Security Service, I would recommend going to state.gov, looking at the website and the special agent’s vacancy or the engineering officer vacancy or any of their technical vacancies.
 But for the special agent position, I believe right now it’s a Bachelor’s degree.
+(See: How long does it take to get a degree in criminal justice.)
 They also weigh that with career experience.

 What makes a good Diplomatic Security Service Special Agent

 I would say the best attributes are someone who can be cool, calm, and collect by themselves.
 We put our personnel literally all over the world.
 We have the most extensive global security presence in the United States government, hands down.
 That’s a force of 40,000 men and women.
 What we expect of people is to represent the United States government in difficult situations.